frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise1.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1c/flat-intake/PS-S19.webp" style="width:100%">
       <figcaption>19.
-Create the wheel shaft using the Robot Shaft featurescript.
+Create the wheel shaft using the Robot Shaft Featurescript.
 The start mate connector should be placed in the middle of the belt and run up to the left face of the reference plate.
 The shaft should be offset from the end by 1/16" to account for the bearing flange.
 The shaft should also have a starting offset of 9/32" to put it through the wheel pulley.</figcaption>
     </figure>
   </div>